-Reasonable safety concerns are important when you are setting off on your travels for the first time, but far too many people listen to all the wrong information and needlessly allow these concerns to develop into fear or paranoia that can ruin their travels or even stop them from travelling altogether.
+Reasonable safety concerns are important when you are setting off on your travels for the first time, but far too many people listen to all the wrong advice.
+There is so much incorrect and exaggerated information out there that anyone who reads the wrong safety advice can needlessly allow these reasonable concerns to develop into fear or paranoia that can ruin their travels or even stop them from travelling altogether.
 The fact is the world is far safer than people believe.

-It may seem like a little bit paradoxical sometimes, as one of the most common pieces of advice I give out to the countless emails I get about travel safety is ‘relax, you’ll be fine.’
-Yet at the same time I am a huge proponent of travel safety and having the right knowledge and skills to keep yourself safe and secure on the road.
+It may seem like a little bit paradoxical sometimes, as one of the most common pieces of advice I give out to the countless emails I get about travel safety is ‘relax, you’ll be fine,’ in an effort to counteract the other extreme end of the scale which most people are exposed to.
+Yet at the same time I know there is some risk out there and I am a huge proponent of travel safety and having the right knowledge and skills to keep yourself safe and secure on the road.

-I have a background in martial arts and self defence training and have studied many aspects of crime and safety at an academic level.
+I have a background in martial arts and self defence training, have trained both civilians and professionals in martial arts and personal security and have studied many aspects of crime and safety at an academic level.
 I have even written books on the subject.
 So I’m not exactly a stranger to knowing how important the correct knowledge, advice and training is in keeping you safe.
 But at the same time I also know how easy it is for people to blow things out of all proportion.

-Yes you should.
-You should arm yourself with the right knowledge, risk assess properly and prepare well, but you shouldn’t listen to so much safety information or stories of terrible backpacking incidents that it scares the living hell out of you.
+But you shouldn’t do is listen to so much safety information or stories of terrible backpacking incidents that it scares the living hell out of you.
 And you certainly shouldn’t be listening to too much of the wrong information that will just make you paranoid and overly concerned when there is no justified reason to be.

 Let’s look at this objectively for a minute.
 Are there dangers and safety concerns that you should protect yourself against abroad?
 Yes, of course there are, just as there are dangers and criminal acts in your home country.
-Are you at risk of being a victim to these crimes or incidents?
-Probably not, but there is always a small chance.
+Is any given country to be considered dangerous and therefore to be avoided at all costs?
+Unless it is an active conflict zone or disaster area it is extremely unlikely.
+Are you at risk of being a victim to any specific crime or incidents?
+Probably not statistically speaking, but there is always a small chance.
 Are there ways to reduce that risk to yourself?
 Yes there is, with the right knowledge, the right preparation and in some cases the right training.

 The big problem is many people who are first time travellers or are dreaming about their first gap year or backpacking trip become far too paranoid about travel safety.